Neutrino Mass Signatures in the Galaxy Bispectrum

-$\td_{\rm g}$ is the Fourier-space galaxy density fluctuation, $b_1$ the linear bias, $b_2$ the nonlinear bias, $b_t$ the tidal tensor bias, and $\tilde{S}_{\rm m}$ the matter's tidal tensor.
-We adopt this bias model here because the three biases above are the only ones for which there is robust observational evidence in bispectrum or 3PCF measurements (\cite{Gil_Marin_2015}, \cite{SE_3PCF_BAO}), and we note that we neglect stochastic contributions \citep{Desjacques:2018}.
+$\td_{\rm g}$ is the Fourier-space \textit{galaxy} density fluctuation, $b_1$ the linear bias, $b_2$ the nonlinear bias, $b_{\mathcal{G}_2}$ the tidal tensor bias, and $\mathcal{G}_{2}$ the matter's tidal tensor.
+We adopt this bias model here because the three biases above are the only ones for which there is robust observational evidence in bispectrum or 3PCF measurements (\citep{Gil_Marin_2015}, \citep{SE_3PCF_BAO}).
+We neglect stochastic contributions \citep{Desjacques:2018}.

-Using Eq. (\ref{eqn:bias}) we may compute the galaxy bispectrum as
+Using Eq. (\ref{eqn:bias}) we may compute the real-space galaxy bispectrum as